ExplodingKonjac/OITools_Source-Wrapper/README.md

 A program used to wrap source codes of contest into a tidy form.

-This repository is part of OITools Project.
+This project is part of OITools Project.

 # How to use